TanStack/table/docs/api/usePagination.md

   - Turn this on if you wish to implement your own pagination outside of the table (eg. server-side pagination or any other manual pagination technique)
 - `autoResetPage: Boolean`
   - Defaults to `true`
-  - When `true`, the `expanded` state will automatically reset if `manualPagination` is `false` and any of the following conditions are met:
+  - When `true`, the `pageIndex` state will automatically reset if `manualPagination` is `false` and any of the following conditions are met:
     - `data` is changed
     - `manualSortBy` is `false` and `state.sortBy` is changed
     - `manualFilters` is `false` and `state.filters` is changed